Federal Tax Incentives:

 Background

-IRC § 45H, which was added to the Code by § 339(a) of the American Jobs Creation Act of 2004 (Public Law No. 108-357), provides a low sulfur diesel fuel production credit for low sulfur diesel fuel produced by a small business refiner.
-IRC § 45H(a) provides the amount of the low sulfur diesel fuel production credit determined under this section with respect to any facility of a small business refiner is an amount equal to 5 cents for each gallon of low sulfur diesel fuel produced during the taxable year by such small business refiner at such facility.
-Section 45H is effective for expenses paid or incurred after December 31, 2002, in taxable years ending after that date.
+IRC § 45H, which was added to the Code by § 339(a) of the American Jobs Creation Act of 2004 (Public Law No. 108-357), provided a temporary credit for low sulfur diesel fuel produced by a qualified small business refiner.
+The credit equaled 5¢ per gallon of low sulfur diesel fuel produced during the taxable year at a qualifying facility.
+It applied to costs incurred during the applicable period (Jan.
+1, 2003 – Dec.
+31, 2009).
+Total credits for all years could not exceed the qualified cost limitation under IRC §45H(b)(1).

 -